Adjustable versus fixed rate loans

 With a fixed-rate loan, your payment stays the same for the entire duration of the mortgage.
 The longer you pay, the more of your payment goes toward principal.
 Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
 But generally payment amounts on a fixed-rate loan will increase very little.

 Your first few years of payments on a fixed-rate loan are applied mostly toward interest.
 The amount paid toward your principal amount goes up gradually each month.

-Borrowers might choose a fixed-rate loan in order to lock in a low rate.
-People choose these types of loans because interest rates are low and they wish to lock in the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call Tenby J. Dahman at 3038627760 to discuss how we can help.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+Borrowers select these types of loans because interest rates are low and they wish to lock in at the low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
+Call Tenby J. Dahman at 3038627760 to learn more.

-You might choose an ARM to take advantage of a very low introductory rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
-ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up if they cannot sell or refinance with a lower property value.
+You might choose an Adjustable Rate Mortgage to get a very low introductory rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs are risky if property values go down and borrowers can't sell or refinance.